fiesta/apidocs/README.rst

 =====

 This is the API documentation for `Fiesta <https://fiesta.cc>`_.
-It's a community project, so if you have improvements or contributions, feel free to fork the project.
+It's a community project - send a pull request if you have improvements or contributions.

 Building
 ========